paulmcfe/coding-fd/README.md

 1. Click the ![Code button](images/code_button.png) button.
 1. In the menu that appears, click `Download ZIP`.
-1. Once the download is complete, double-click the downloaded file to unzip the files.
+1. Once the download is complete, double-click the downloaded `.zip` file to unzip the files.